Andrew Carnegie Medal

 by Ibram X. Kendi

-Co-edited by the National Book Award-winning author of How to Be an Antiracist, a 400-year chronicle of African-American history is written in five-year segments as documented by 80 multidisciplinary historians, artists and writers.
+A chronological account of four hundred years of African-American history is written in five-year segments as documented by ninety multidisciplinary historians, artists and writers.

 by Kristen Radtke